Working on Negative Body Image

 Take a moment and think about if there is a dialogue in your head about certain body features?

-Many of us have a inner critic, that little voice in your head that says terrible things like " you look so fat today," "your boobs are small, no man will want you," and a variety of other horrible things.
+Many of us have a inner critic, that little voice in your head that says terrible things like " you look so fat today," "your boobs are small, no person will want you," and a variety of other horrible things.
 Most of us have had this inner critic living with us for some time and quieting this voice is hard to do.

 From a neuroscience perspective, we are fighting old neural pathways in the brain and we are fighting things we actually believe about ourselves, though they may not appear true to other people.
 We need to override these old pathways by creating new pathways.

-One of the best ways I have found to describe this inner critic is to see this voice as a mean girl in your head.
+One of the best ways I have found to describe this inner critic is to see this voice as a mean roommate in your head.
 Do you like hanging out with mean girls?
 Mean girls put down other other people, manipulate other people and in general bully other people, particularly other women.
 This mean girl is living rent free in your head.
 Do you want her there?
 This goes for mean boys too.

 What is this mean girl saying.
 Write these phrases down

-Examples " Your body is so fat," "You are so ugly make up can't fix it," "Your cellulite is disturbing, you need to hide it," and "You shouldn't have eaten that, you are so fat already."
+Examples " Your body is so skinny," "You are so ugly make up can't fix it," "Your cellulite is disturbing, you need to hide it," and "You shouldn't have eaten that, you are so fat already."